Estimated reading time: 25 minutes.

 A certain amount of data entry is needed to be effective but it needs to be as easy and as fast as possible.
 You want to be paying your sales people for making sales, not data entry.

 Look for a CRM that provides tools for automated data entry.
 Many CRMs have browser plugins that will detect a leads contact details on a website and automatically import them into your CRM without having to retype or copy and paste it in.

 When your marketing team assign a list of leads they collected at a trade show, you need to be able to import them in bulk to the CRM.
 The most common method is the ability to import a .csv or excel file containing all the contacts in one go.

 When your website or marketing campaigns captures a lead, ideally that should automatically be imported into the CRM.
 Some CRMs provide the lead capture forms for your website directly.
 But most integrate with a range of 3rd party systems that will push the contact details to the CRM.

 Two of the most common email platforms.
-A good CRM should be able to import contacts and emails to build a history for a customer or company.
+A good CRM for sales should be able to import contacts and emails to build a history for a customer or company.